 “I think it is the perception that people with disabilities are not as productive,” she says.
 “That is a huge amount of it.
 And it just really is not the case.”

-Preston-Watson believes part of this discriminatory tendency can be explained by the reality many non-disabled people lack meaningful friendships or relationships with those living with disabilities.
+Preston-Watson believes part of this discriminatory tendency can be explained by the reality that many non-disabled people lack meaningful friendships or relationships with those living with disabilities.

 Regardless, for the most part, she doesn’t see disability as something that prevents professionals from meeting the demands common to employment.